AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

   granted to possibly multiple access objects.
 See :ref:`Memory Ownership Policy`.

 .. index:: side effects; excluded feature

-* All expressions (including function calls) are free of side-effects.
-Functions with side-effects are more complex to treat logically and may lead to non-deterministic evaluation due to conflicting side-effects in sub-expressions of an enclosing expression.
-Functions with side-effects should be written as procedures in |SPARK|.
+* All expressions (including function calls) are free of side-effects, at the exception of calls to so-called functions with side-effects (see :ref:`Aspect Side_Effects`) which can only appear as the right-hand side of assignments.
+Allowing functions with side-effects everywhere could lead to non-deterministic evaluation due to conflicting side-effects in sub-expressions of an enclosing expression.
+Allowing all functions to have side-effects would conflict with the need to treat functions mathematically in specifications.

 .. index:: aliasing; excluded feature